AdobeDocs/analytics-learn.en/help/integrations/magento/magento-analysis-workspace-template.md

 kt: 3269
 ---

-# Analysis Workspace Introduction {#analysis-workspace-introduction}
+# Magento Analysis Workspace Template {#magento-analysis-workspace-template}

 Introduces the Magento Marketing and Commerce template for Analysis Workspace.
 This is targeted at users of Magento, but it can be leveraged by any online retailer.
 It includes pre-built insights for retailers on your commerce activities to help you improve sales.